adao/amazon_reunds/README.md

 The first method uses the transaction history as listed on Amazon.

-The second method uses the 'Grand Total' and 'Refund' fields on the Order Detail page.
+The second method uses the 'Grand Total' and 'Refund' fields on the Order Details page.